wein.plus

 vertical tasting

-A special form of wine tasting and wine evaluation in which wines from different vintages of a single producer or winery (therefore also referred to as a château vertical) are usually compared with each other to determine the vintage influence on wine quality.
-The vineyard can also act as a representative for an entire growing region.
-Ideally, these are wines of the same "construction" (in terms of grape variety mix and style of v inification) and from the same vineyard.
+Ideally, these are wines of the same grape variety blend, the same style of vinification and from the same vineyard.
 The "vertical" refers to the time axis (vintages) "from top to bottom".
-So it is not a matter of determining the quality differences between producers, but between vintages.
-Whether this takes the form of a blind tasting (then called a blind vertical) depends on the objective.
+The aim is therefore not to determine the differences in quality between producers, but between several vintages.
+Whether this is done in the form of a blind tasting (then called a blind vertical) depends on the objective.

 Voices of our members